 Similar to dry hands and lips, your intimate area needs to be targeted to revitalise the area, bringing back the much-needed moisture.

-There are a variety of ways to treat vaginal dryness such as vaginal moisturisers, natural remedies and lifestyle changes.
+There are a variety of ways to treat vaginal dryness, from over-the-counter moisturisers and lifestyle changes through to prescription medical treatments.
 Reintroducing moisture can bring immediate relief to any pain and discomfort you may be suffering in your nether region.
 These options can help bring back your quality of life and reinvigorate your sex life.

 There are many types of vaginal moisturisers on the market.
-Some are gel-based while others are creams, they can also come with an applicator if you prefer not to use your clean hands.
+Some are gel-based while others are creams, and they can also come with an applicator if you prefer not to use your clean hands.
+In recent years, moisturisers containing hyaluronic acid have become increasingly popular and are commonly recommended alongside more traditional options, thanks to their ability to draw and retain moisture in the tissue.

 Vaginal moisturisers are readily available over the counter, and since they don’t contain hormones, you don’t need a prescription to buy one.